|

 University of California, San Diego.
 Located

 in San Diego, California, USA.
-Website.
+YouTube

 Video 1.